DOI-USGS/usgscsm/README.md

 `git clone` command.
 Alterntively, you can run
 `git submodule update --init --recursive` after cloning.

-You can also install of the build requirements using Conda with the provided `environment.yml` file.
+You can also install the build requirements using Conda with the provided `environment.yml` file.
 The following commands will create a new environment to build against.
 Note that googletest cannot be installed via anaconda and must be available within the source code.
 You can remove the googletest dependency